Edward Olivares Player Props: Royals vs. Braves

 Edward Olivares At The Plate

-- Olivares has a double, a home run and three walks while batting .267.
+- Olivares is batting .265 with a double, a triple, a home run and three walks.

-- Olivares has reached base via a hit in five games this season (of nine played), and had multiple hits in three of those games.

-- He has hit a long ball in one of nine games, and in 3% of his plate appearances.
+- He has hit a long ball in one of 10 games, and in 2.7% of his plate appearances.

-- In three games this season, Olivares has picked up an RBI, with more than one RBI once.
+- Olivares has driven in a run in three games this season (30.0%), including one multiple-RBI game.

-- He has scored in three games this year (33.3%), but has had no multi-run games.
+- He has scored in four games this season (40.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.